wielebenwir/cb-legacy/README.md

 ## Changelog

+### 0.9.4.18

+Fix: Sending the email recovery link from the user list screen failed.
+Thanks Gundel (flotte Berlin) for the bug report.

 ### 0.9.4.17

 * Fix: Sending the email recovery link from the user-edit screen failed.
+Thanks Gundel (flotte Berlin) for the bug report.

 ### 0.9.4.16